MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/jtv/index.md

     url: https://github.com/MobileFirst-Platform-Developer-Center/JavaTokenValidator/tree/release80
 ---
 ## Overview
-MobileFirst Platform Foundation provides a Java library to facilitate the authentication of external resources.
+MobileFirst Platform Foundation provides a Java library to enforce security capabilities on external resources.
 The Java library is provided as a .jar file (**mfp-java-token-validator-8.0.0.jar**).

 This tutorial will show how to protect a simple Java Servlet, `GetBalance`, using a scope `accessRestricted`.